-Many of us have had the unfortunate experience of having to have their horse euthanized.
-Making the decision to 'put a horse down' is heart-rending and you will no doubt go through some very intense emotions before, during and after the event.
+Many people have had the unfortunate experience of "putting their horse down" or euthanized.
+Deciding to put a horse down is heart-rending, and you will no doubt go through some very intense emotions before, during, and after the event.

 Ways and Means